Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 Of course, the nature of selling any business is complicated, and there’s no magic bullet that will allow you to finesse the process without putting in a few hours of hard work first.

 But that’s totally cool – it’s what this article is here for.
-We’re going to show you how to sell your Amazon business for maximum profit so that you can move on to your next venture with the cash in the bank that you deserve.
+We’ll show you how to maximise your profit when selling your Amazon business so you can move on to your next venture with the funds you deserve.

 But first …